Sign Up & Get 10% Off! | Free Shipping on Orders Over €150 | Pay in Easy Installments!

 Check the authentication code

-Each Stone Island room has an authentication code.
-So, by visiting the Certilogo website you can easily obtain information on the origin of the product concerned.
-Simply enter the number code on the label on the clothing on the Certilogo.com website, or scan the QR code on the label with a smartphone.
+Each Stone Island item has an authentication code.
+So, by visiting the Certilogo website you can easily obtain information on the origin of the product.
+Simply enter the code from the inner label on the clothing on the Certilogo.com website, or scan the QR code with a smartphone for a quick and authentic check.
+This process has become essential for men looking to avoid fake jackets or overpriced shirts and shorts on the second-hand market.

 Check the aesthetic aspect of the piece

-This method consists of checking the general aspect of the piece, carefully analysing each detail.
-Make sure to check the inner labels, taking the time to analyse the logo.
-A fake Stone Island sweater can also be recognized by its very poor quality finishes.
-Stone Island products have a very specific stitching.
-Add to this the quality of the textile which will give you a real indication of the conformity of the product.
-Last but not least, you should also check the ribbed edges.
+This method consists of checking the general aspect of the item, carefully analysing each detail.
+Make sure to check the inner labels, taking time to analyse the logo and how it is printed or stitched.
+A fake Stone Island sweatshirt can also be recognized by its very poor quality finishes, bad zip alignment, or incorrect stitching.
+Stone Island products have a very specific stitching style and are often constructed using multiple panels for better fit.
+Add to this the feel of the fabric and cotton, which will give you a good sense of authenticity.
+Last but not least, you should also check the ribbed sleeves and neck and compare them to a real model.

 Check the logo patch

 Start by checking the color of the logo.
-The real logo patch has rather pale colors (saturated effect).
-The buttons that hold the Stone Island logo patch in place also give an indication of the authenticity of the item.
-This is because the engraving of the Stone Island logo is more pronounced than on fake products.
+The real logo patch has rather pale colors (a slightly saturated effect), often available in green, black, or new seasonal tones.
+The buttons that hold the Stone Island badge in place also give clues about authenticity.
+That’s because the engraved logo is more pronounced on genuine pieces than on fakes, especially on recent menswear collections.

 Check the ART code

-Inscribed on the inner label, the ART code is also a very good way to spot a fake Stone Island.
-The only condition for this is to have a good mastery of subtlety.
-Like a barcode, the ART number communicates the year of creation, the range, the type of product (t-shirt, sweater, trousers etc).
-This number applies to all products marketed by the CP Company group.
+Inscribed on the inner label, the ART code is also a very effective way to identify a fake Stone Island item.
+The only condition is that you must be familiar with the system.
+Like a barcode, the ART number gives insight into the year of creation, the range, and the type of product (such as shirt, sweatshirt, jacket, or shorts).
+This number applies to all items sold by the CP Company group and is commonly used to verify pre-owned garments.

 The first two numbers correspond to the year.
-Collections produced in 2020 should logically begin with 72/73.
-Pieces produced in :
+For instance, collections produced in 2020 should logically begin with 72/73.
+Pieces produced in:

-Then this number may be accompanied by the number :
+Then, this number may be followed by the code:

 • 2 = t-shirts